 It should also be noted that Corsair's C36 should not be confused with the Farrier F-36 or F-39, which are completely different trimarans, and true ocean going cruisers.
 The Corsair 36 is based on the initial F-35 hull lines, but my involvement ended very early in the design process due to various differences, along with concerns about supervision and quality controls.
 Corsair renamed this design the Corsair 36, and after various problems they have now renamed it again as the C37.
 Farrier Marine has had no involvement in either structure or implementation of the C36/C37, and actual designer remains unknown.

-If interested in purchasing a Corsair trimaran, then it would be advisable to check the qualifications and experience of whoever is doing their design or redesign work, and who is responsible for production supervision and quality.
+If interested in purchasing a Corsair trimaran, then it is a case of buyer aware, and advisable to check the qualifications and experience of whoever is doing their design or redesign work, plus who is responsible for production supervision and quality.
 I would not buy one of their boats, but if doing so, and purchasing a C24, C28 or C31, then be very sure to insist that it is built to my original specifications, and check it over at delivery using the Farrier Marine New Boat Delivery Checklist before accepting delivery.
 This is available on:

 There are however no Farrier specifications for the C36 or C37, which was done solely by Corsair, and on its record so far this is a trimaran to avoid.
 Corsair will also not state if it has now implemented a defect notification system for existing boats, so if going on an extended voyage in any Corsair built boat then be sure to call them first in order to find out if there is anything to be concerned about.